An introduction of the author

 Studying these many sources takes an enormeous amount of time and above all the discipline not to research and study with a prejudice.
 It occurs that after thorough study of dossiers a certain picture of a particular battle stage has grown, but that after some time (or after publication) a new and reliable source pops-up that intervenes with that picture.
 The effort to accept that the previously formed paradigma has to be aborted is sometimes considerable.
 It is hard to make that correction, because when one has studied a certain event for ages and one has grown into a certain angle or perception, one developes prejudice regardless of the prior intentions not to do so.
 Prejudice is as human as dying, but it is the most dangerous element of history research and writing.
 If the author - during his quests for 'the truth' is intervened by prejudice or when he feels that he is unable to vector his thoughts into more than one direction, he usually lays a dossier aside for a while or requests a third person to analyse the dossier for him.
 Prejudice is the one thing that jeopardizes the entire trade of history writing (in the free world).
 Whether it is preoccupation [deliberate editting of the history files] or the undesired but yet unavoidable tendency to grow into a fixed perception: prejudice and bias are the influences that should be avoided at all costs.
 And that is an everlasting struggle!

 The most common pre-positioning / prejudice while studying WWII - any war for that matter - is the 'friend / foe' or 'good guy / bad guy' prejudice.
-How few authors or researches have been able to shake off the preset of evil Germany and devine Allies?
+Only few authors or researches have been able to shake off the prejudice of evil Germany and devine Allies.
 Once a researcher is able to lose the preset of friend and foe, he gains much room for improvement in digging up the 'truth', realizing that truth in history writing always has two sides, at least.
 Usually even more.
 How hard it is to hold on to vectoring the truth from at least two angles, is difficult to describe!
 Internet is packed with forums and interactive discussion platforms.
 Prejudice and politics pollute those virtual meeting-points, far more than most contenders or web-masters are willing to admit.
+The same goes for nationalistic feelings that are common around the world.

 Veterans of WWII - or any war - are often worshiped or at least much respected.
 Respect is what every veteran of a war zone deserves.
 There is however a difference between respecting a person for what he did, for what he went through, and taking everything he says or produces for granted.
 In some circles it is not done to contradict a veteran.
 That is where worshiping comes into place.
 Everything the Vet says is accepted and must be true.
 That is a very genuine threat as it comes to filing oral history.
 That is exactly where myths are born.